Factories We Can Trust

 Designed to be Worn

 We do not want to follow fast fashion trends so, instead, we focus on longevity and purposeful products.
 We design our products to fit an active, often outdoors lifestyle, ensuring that our clothing is durable and long-lasting.
-Our design process is customer-led instead of trend-led, meaning we select our fabrics and structures based on feedback from our customers and Giving Parterns (we design and manufacture each item donated through our Wear One, Share One model.
-Read more about it!).
-For these fabrics, we choose sustainable materials such as natural or recycled fibers wherever we can.
-When this is not possible we will always prioritise fabrics which are durable and long-lasting to promote longevity of wear.
+Our design process is customer-led instead of trend-led, meaning we select our fabrics and structures based on feedback from our customers and Giving Parters (we design and manufacture each item donated through our Wear One, Share One model.
+Learn more about this!)

 Designed With Intention